SalomePlatform/adao/doc/en/tui.rst

 **executePythonScheme** ()
-    This command launches the complete calculation in the environment of the current Python interpreter, without interaction with YACS.The standard output and standard error are those of the Python interpreter.
+    This command launches the complete calculation in the environment of the current Python interpreter, without interaction with YACS [YACS]_.
+The standard output and standard error are those of the Python interpreter.
 If necessary, the internal parallelism, of the algorithms in ADAO and of the simulation code used, is available.